On day 160 of my 366-day self-care challenge, my act of self-care was apologizing.

 We all have off moments occasionally, but once we learn to recognize when we aren’t acting in congruence with our authentic self, we can make adjustments.

 A bad mood might be a signal that something is out of balance, or that we need to practice more self-care.
 I’ve found that taking a walk, listening to music, or journaling can lift my mood dramatically.
-But you may find that other techniques, such as deep breathing exercises, talking with a friend or counselor, or running are more effective.
+But you may find that other techniques, such as deep breathing exercises, talking with a friend or counselor are more effective.

 What have you learned about yourself during your off moments?